dotkernel/api-documentation/docs/book/v7/transition-from-api-tools/discovery-phase.md

 - which is the connection to a database
 - which library is used for database interaction (laminas-db, doctrine 2, eloquent, or else)?

-> Dotkernel API version 7 is tested only with MariaDB version 10.7, 10.11 LTS, 11.4 LTS, 11.8 LTS, and PostgreSQL version 13 and above.
+> Dotkernel API version 7 is tested only with MariaDB version 11.4 LTS, 11.8 LTS, 12.3 LTS, and PostgreSQL version 13 and above.
+> MariaDB 11.4 is the minimum supported version — see [Server requirements](../introduction/server-requirements.md).

 ## Authentication and Authorization